The sooner you have a system in place for organising your writing, the better. One way is to use the Card Catalogue method.

 If I need to write more and go onto the back, I add an arrow at the bottom to remind myself there is more on the reverse.

-Hard copy scenes: I am currently cataloguing the hard copy scenes so every card I make, I then put the corresponding number on the scene page, adding a (1), (2) to all additional pages.
+I am currently cataloguing the hard copy scenes so every card I make, I then put the corresponding number on the scene page, adding a (1), (2) to all additional page.

-Digital copy scenes: When I get to this part, I will create a specific place for my scenes and will go through them.
-Any I have already catalogued will be marked up with the corresponding reference number in the document name and on the document header.
+When I get to this part, I will create a specific place for my scenes and will go through them.
+Then any I have already catalogued will be marked up with the corresponding reference number in the document name and on the document header.

 This system works for me… I can tell because I’m like 50 cards in (just started!) and I haven’t just given up yet and believe me if I was going to by about card 30 I would have.